lachrymator/RF-Score/rescoring2/README.md

 ### Scheme 6

 The chosen poses are the 2 docked poses with the lowest and the second lowest Vina score.
 If a structure produces less than 2 docked poses, the features of the pose with the lowest Vina score are repeated, e.g. 1 + 1.
-Therefore there are 10 * 2 + 1 = 21 features for model 2 and 3, and (36 + 10) * 2 + 1 = 93 features for model 4.
+Therefore there are 10 * 2 + 1 = 21 features for models 2 and 3, and (36 + 10) * 2 + 1 = 93 features for model 4.

 ## Experiments